mo7a2/HotelBI/README.md

 *   Do not invent `GuestName` because that field is not available in the supplied dataset.
 It remains an optional prototype field only.
 *   Preserve the project limitation around occupancy: true occupancy requires room-inventory availability as well as bookings, and the supplied dataset does not provide a complete room inventory calendar.
 So, this report does not present the prototype's sample occupancy percentage as a value calculated from the Kaggle CSV.

 ---

-## <a id="python-libraries-and-backend-implementation"></a>Python Libraries and Backend Implementation

-The Python backend was developed using several libraries to support data processing, web API development, database management, and analytical operations.

-*   **Flask:** Used to build the backend application and create REST API endpoints that connect the dashboard with the data-processing layer.
-*   **Pandas:** Used as the main data analysis and manipulation library.
-It is responsible for reading CSV files, cleaning records, removing duplicates, converting data types, filtering invalid records, grouping data, and calculating analytical metrics.
-*   **NumPy:** Used for numerical calculations and statistical operations, particularly when calculating averages, sums, and forecasting values.
-*   **SQLite3:** Used to create and manage the local database.
-It stores upload history, user profiles, and system settings.
-*   **JSON:** Used to serialize and exchange structured data between the backend and frontend.
-*   **io:** Used to read uploaded CSV files directly from memory before processing them with Pandas.
-*   **datetime:** Used to handle dates and timestamps, including upload times and hotel booking dates.
-*   **Flask-CORS:** Used to enable communication between the frontend application and the Flask backend.

-The backend is organized into reusable functions.
-The `process_dataframe()` function performs the main data-validation and transformation process.
-It checks the required columns, removes duplicate records, converts dates and numerical fields, validates room availability and revenue values, and calculates occupancy, ADR, and RevPAR.

-The `daily_metrics()` function transforms booking-level information into daily hotel performance metrics.
-It calculates the number of occupied rooms, revenue, occupancy percentage, ADR, and RevPAR for each day.

-The `guest_insights()` function analyzes guest-related information and produces indicators such as repeat-guest rate, cancellation rate, average stay duration, booking channels, guest countries, and room types.

-This structure separates data processing from the presentation layer and allows the analytical results to be returned to the dashboard through API responses.

----